dbandivlc/ui-training/README.md

-# Vlocity UI Test
+# UI Test
 --------

-For the Vlocity UI Test, please make sure you have access to the following links:
+For the UI Test, please make sure you have access to the following links:
 1. JSON Data - https://jsonblob.com/api/
 2. Wireframes - https://invis.io/9NPZNTFYGJ2#/341059211_1-_Benefit_Configurator